 - Drizzled enough olive oil to make a thick paste as the ingredients spun in the processor

 - 1/4 cup roughly grated parmesan cheese stirred in after processing

-- Toast the nuts in a cast iron skillet over medium heat, stirring frequently, until fragrant, about 5 minutes; set aside.
+- Toast the nuts in a cast-iron skillet over medium heat, stirring frequently, until fragrant, about 5 minutes; set aside.

-- Added the garlic to the empty skillet and toasted over medium heat, shaking the pan occasionally until the garlic cloves had a few dark brown roasted spots from the hot skillet.
+- Added the garlic to the empty skillet and toasted it over medium heat, shaking the pan occasionally until the garlic cloves had a few dark brown roasted spots from the hot skillet.
 Removed husks once the garlic has cooled.

 - Put the basil in a heavy-duty 1-gallon Zip-lock bag.
-With an italian rolling pin squeezed out the air and rolled on both sides in alternating directions.
+With an Italian rolling pin squeezed out the air and rolled on both sides in alternating directions.
 Then pounded the flatten bag across one direction then another then flip and repeated so all the leaves were bruised.